Image

 Phase 3

-• The study involves comparing two different drug treatments.
+• Study involves comparing two drug combinations for effectiveness.

-• You must have tried other cancer treatments before joining.
+• Must not have used some specific treatments before joining.

 Study details